David Miller is a wonderful multi-faceted artist and author, with a several children’s books, such as ‘Rufus The Numbat’ and ‘Big and Me’ to his name.

 ‘Art is a large part of who I am,’ he said.
 ‘It is how I see the world.
 How I express myself and how I understand others.’

 What he loves most about art is its potential to move people.
-In an interview for the Satellite Foundation David conjures a cozy image of children reading or having his books read to them for bed time, and speaks of how this idea thrills him.
+In an interview for the Satellite Foundation David conjures a cozy image of children reading or having his books read to them at bed time, and speaks of how this idea thrills him.

 On the subject of kites, David admits that he never managed to fly a kite when he was young: